4awpawz/trio/README.md

 ## Changelog

+### v0.0.4

+* Addresses issue <a href="https://github.com/4awpawz/trio/issues/57">#57</a> which adds the `source/etc` folder to generated projects and whose files are copied as is to the root of the public folder for both dev and release builds.
+This folder is intended to be used for files like favicon.ico, robots.txt, sitemaps, .etc which need to reside in the public folder.

 ### v0.0.3

 * Addresses issue <a href="https://github.com/4awpawz/trio/issues/56">#56</a> which adds a new configuration option, `"nojekyll"`, which when set to `true` instructs Trio to write a `.nojekyll` file to the public folder when generating a release build to completely bypass Jekyll processing on GitHub Pages.